mazelb/Heddoko-backend-old/API Docs/source/includes/authentication/_auth-grant.md

 In Development.
 </aside>

 The authorization code grant is best suited for hosted web apps, or any app that can redirect the user to Heddoko's sign-in page and receive an authorization code through a pre-determined URI.
-The process can be summarized as:

-Redirect user to Heddoko's sign in page » User authenticates using their credentials » User approves sharing data with your app » User is redirected to your app with an authorization code » App exchanges auhorization code with an access token
+**Step 1: Redirect user to Heddoko's sign in page**

 `GET /oauth2/authorize`

+**Step 2: User authenticates using their credentials**

+In this step, the user will enter their credentials on Heddoko's sign in page.

+**Step 3: User approves sharing data with your app**

+The user will either approve or disapprove sharing their data with your app.

+**Step 4: Receive an authorization code**

+If the user approves, they will be redirected to a URI specified by your app.
+The URI will include an authorization code as a query parameter.

+**Step 5: Exchange the authorization code for an access token**

 `POST /oauth2/token`